aspose-total/Aspose.Total-Products/total/en/java/conversion/pot-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to XLSX via Java or Online App" h2="On Premise Java API to export POT to XLSX without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that can be used to convert POT file to XLSX.
+This conversion can be done in two steps.
+The first step involves using Aspose.Slides for Java to export POT to HTML.
+Aspose.Slides for Java is a powerful API that can be used to create, read, modify and convert presentations in various formats.
+It supports a wide range of features such as creating charts, tables, shapes, text, images, and more.

+The second step involves using Aspose.Cells for Java to convert HTML to XLSX.
+Aspose.Cells for Java is a powerful API that can be used to create, read, modify and convert spreadsheets in various formats.
+It supports a wide range of features such as creating charts, tables, formulas, images, and more.
+It also supports features such as data validation, conditional formatting, and more.

-You can convert POT file to XLSX via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSX.
+By using Aspose.Total for Java, you can easily convert POT file to XLSX in two steps.
+The first step involves using Aspose.Slides for Java to export POT to HTML.
+The second step involves using Aspose.Cells for Java to convert HTML to XLSX.
+This conversion process is simple and efficient, and can be done quickly and easily.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}